DataFire/Integrations/integrations/generated/appveyor/README.md

   * accountId `integer`
   * projectsMode `integer` (values: 0, 1, 2): 0 is "Any project can be deployed to the environment"
   * securityDescriptor [SecurityDescriptor](#securitydescriptor)
+  * tags `string`: Comma-separated list of environment tags for dynamic grouping.

 ### DeploymentEnvironmentAddition
 * DeploymentEnvironmentAddition `object`